shames9/Coding3-resub/README.md

 ## Conclusions
 ![Final-project](https://github.com/shames9/Coding3-resub/blob/main/Experimental%20data%20and%20screenshots%20of%20results/2222.png).
 ![Final-project](https://github.com/shames9/Coding3-resub/blob/main/Experimental%20data%20and%20screenshots%20of%20results/1111.png).
-In this study, two adjustments were made to the VGG19 model: one is to modify the framework parameters of the model, including the number of layers, the number of channels, etc.; and the other is to adjust the number of training iterations of the model.
-The experimental results show that simply adjusting the framework parameters of the model does not significantly affect the effect of image style migration, however, increasing the number of training iterations can significantly improve the migration results, indicating that the number of training sessions has a more significant effect on the migration effect.
-This finding is important for further optimising image style migration algorithms and deep learning model training strategies.
+The VGG19 model is adjusted by two kinds of adjustments: one is to modify the framework parameters of the model, including the number of layers, the number of channels, etc.; the other is to adjust the number of training iterations of the model.
+The experimental results show that only adjusting the framework parameters of the model does not have a significant effect on the image style migration effect, however, increasing the number of training iterations can significantly improve the migration results, indicating that the number of training sessions has a more significant effect on the migration effect.

+Specifically, adjusting the model's frame parameters did not result in significant improvements, either because the VGG19 model was sufficiently adapted to the task with the original parameter settings, or the magnitude of adjusting the parameters was not sufficient to cause significant changes.
+Instead, increasing the number of training iterations provided more opportunities for the model to learn the style features in the data, which significantly improved the migration.
+This suggests that a greater number of training iterations is critical to the model's performance when performing the image style migration task.
+This finding has important implications for further optimising image style migration algorithms and deep learning model training strategies.

 ## Reference